 Best-first branching, by contrast, tends to improve the overall dual bound more quickly, because it explores nodes with the smallest relaxation value first.
 It is nondeterministic because there may be multiple nodes with the same relaxation value.
-It is shown in Achterberg (2007) that when variable selection is fixed, there exists a best-first node selection strategy that solves a given problem instance in a minimum number of nodes.
-This, of course, leaves open the question of which best-first strategy achieves this result.
+It is shown in Achterberg (2007) that when the variable selection rule is fixed, there exists a best-first node selection strategy that solves a given problem instance in a minimum number of nodes.
+This, of course, leaves open the question of which node selection strategy achieves this result.
 There is also the larger issue of which variable selection rule is best.